rfshelley/Documentation/smartapp-developers-guide/time-methods.rst

 .. smartapp_execute_on_certain_days:

-Execute Only On Certain Days
+Execute only on certain days
 ----------------------------

 A natural extension to the above automation of taking action within a time window is taking action only within a time window on *selected* days of the week.